GarimaSharma1402/Animate_image_using_opencv/README.md

-Steps used in animating a given image:
+Steps used in animating the given image:
 ```
  (i)   Import opencv and numpy libraries
  (ii)  Read image and convert it to edge-only image or sketch image